discord-diabetes/diabetes-wiki/information/travel.md

 ---
 title: Traveling with Diabetes
 description: Some helpful tips for traveling with diabetes.
-Some of these tips came from Wilfred himself!
+Some of these tips came from Wilford himself!
 published: true
-date: 2021-06-11T22:00:51.321Z
+date: 2021-12-27T23:49:25.690Z
 tags:
 editor: markdown
 dateCreated: 2021-06-11T17:08:06.305Z